 You might think you don’t have enough time to pack healthy school lunches for your children, but these five ideas are all quick, easy and packed with the brain-boost of lutein your kids need.

-This school year, skip the same old PB&J or turkey sandwiches and upgrade your kids’ lunchboxes with these lutein for lunch meals.
+This school year, skip the same old peanut butter and jelly or turkey sandwiches and upgrade your kids’ lunchboxes with these lutein for lunch meals.

-There’s something in this list for everyone, and your kids can help customize their own lunch based on this list of lutein-rich foods!
+There’s something here for everyone, and your kids can help customize their own lunch based on this list of lutein-rich foods!

 Lutein for Lunch: 5 Brain-Healthy Back-to-School Lunches